UAV-Centre-ITC/mono_hydra/README.md

 ### 1. Clone the curated workspace

+> Hydra has seen many revisions over the past few years, so please use the setup
+> script below to confirm the entire workspace still builds end to end.
+I last
+> tested the script on Ubuntu 20.04 LTS with ROS Noetic.
+At the moment I cannot
+> take on feature requests; if you run into a bug, please open an issue and I will
+> do my best to address it promptly.

 The Mono-Hydra stack depends on specific forks of Kimera-VIO and its ROS wrapper.
-Hydra has seen many revisions over the past few years, so please use the setup script below to confirm the entire workspace still builds end to end.
-I last tested the script on Ubuntu 20.04 LTS with ROS Noetic.
-At the moment I cannot take on feature requests; if you run into a bug, please open an issue and I will do my best to address it promptly.
 Use the helper script bundled in this repository to fetch the exact revisions.
 You can either run it directly from GitHub (handy for first-time setup) or from the checked-out repo.

 ```bash
 # Optional: choose a custom workspace path